Tokyo Transportation Guide explains how to go to Tokyo central from airports, how to go to Tokyo from other cities, and how to transport within Tokyo.

 Here is transportation information from these airports.

-One of the most popular transportations from Narita Airport to Tokyo is train.
+One of the most popular transportations from Narita Airport to Tokyo is a train.

 There are 2 railways operating between Narita airport and Tokyo, JR and Keisei.JR Narita Express